Different types of syntactic agreement recruit the same units within large language models: Discussion

-Finally, these findings have implications for cognitive science and neuroscience more broadly: the patterns of cross-phenomenon overlap in LLMs motivate investigations of whether humans, for example, show greater neural overlap for some phenomena than others.
+Finally, these findings have implications for cognitive science and neuroscience: the patterns of cross-phenomenon overlap in LLMs motivate investigations of whether humans, for example, show greater neural overlap for some phenomena than others, and whether bilingual or multilingual speakers exhibit more similar syntactic processing for more closely related languages.
 Although many differences exist between human brains and LLMs, LLMs offer a powerful system for deriving hypotheses about the neural organization of linguistic knowledge \citep[e.g.][]{jain2024computational,tuckute2024language}.